Punjabi kabaddi

-Punjabi kabaddi, also called circle style kabaddi, is a contact sport that originated in the Punjab region, in the northern part of the Indian subcontinent.
+Punjabi Kabaddi, also called Circle Style Kabaddi, is a contact sport that originated in the Punjab region, in the northern part of the Indian subcontinent.
 There are a number of traditional Punjabi kabaddi styles traditionally played in the Punjab region.
-As standard kabaddi, circle style kabaddi is also played at state and international levels, through various governing bodies such as Kabaddi World Cup (Circle style).
+Similar to standard kabaddi, circle style kabaddi is also played at state and international levels.
+Starting in 2010, the Punjab government has periodically administered an international tournament called the (circle style) Kabaddi World Cup, which has always been won by the India national team, except the 2020 tournament, which was played in Pakistan and won by Pakistan.

 Name

 The term kabaddi may be derived from the Punjabi word kauddi (ਕੌਡੀ) which is chanted to play kauddi or, it is derived from "katta" (calf) (ਕੱਟਾ) and kauddi (to chopped) (ਵੱਢੀ) which together has become kauddi.

 Traditional Punjabi kabaddi styles

 In lambi kauddi (/ਲੰਬੀ ਕੌਡੀ) there are 15 players with a circular pitch of 15–20 feet.
 There is no outer limit.
 The players can run as far they can.
 There is no referee.
 The raider will say "kauddi, kauddi" throughout the attack.

 Saunchi kauddi (سانچی کوڈی/ਸੌਂਚੀ ਕੌਡੀ) (also called Saunchi pakki/ਸੌਂਚੀ ਪੱਕੀ) can best be described as being similar to boxing.
 It is popular in the Malwa area of Punjab.
 It is unlimited players with a circular playing pitch.
 A bamboo with red cloth is dug into the ground which is paraded by the winner.

 In sauchi kabaddi, the raider will hit the defender but only on the chest.
 The defender will then hold the raiders wrist.
 A foul is declared if any other part of the body is grabbed.
 If the defender holds the raiders wrist and restricts his movement, he will be declared the winner.
 If the raider loses the grip of the defender, then the raider will be the winner.